The River, an installation by Charles Sandison

-Visitors are invited to immerse themselves in a river of moving words projected with varying rhythms and concentrations along the whole of the ramp leading up to its source: the collections area.
-16,597 names of all the peoples and geographic locations displayed in the museum's collections accompany the flow of visitors in this way.
+Visitors are invited to immerse themselves in a river of moving words projected with varying rhythms and concentrations along the lenght of the ramp leading up to its source: the collections area.
+16 597 names of all the peoples and geographic locations displayed in the museum's collections accompany the flow of visitors.

 The installation is brought to life by software that combines speech and hydrological cycles, mixing simulation techniques intended to create artificial life and to illustrate the laws of physics.
-The wealth of cultures flows like the words through time and space, like water.
+The wealth of the cultures flows like the words through time and space, like water.
 This also allows us to observe human diversity by contemplating the channels and canyons that mark its surface, engraved by the flood of language.
-Visitors can take every chance to imagine the relationships, to allow themselves to be captivated by the movements of exchange of these signs, to bring them together, interpret them and dream them.
+The way in which these signs move is designed to captivate the visitor, who is encouraged to imagine relationships between the signs, to bring them together, interpret and dream about them.

-Charles Sandison was born in Scotland in 1969, he now lives, works and teaches in Finland.
+Charles Sandison was born in Scotland in 1969.
+He currently lives, works and teaches in Finland.

-In 2009, his work Cryptozoology (2006) was projected at the Espace Culturel Louis Vuitton during the Silent Writings. exhibition.
-In 2008, marking the end of France's presidency of the Council of Europe, he presented his work, Manifesto, Proclamación Solemne, a public commission forming part of the Dans la nuit, des images exhibition in which he projected extracts from the Charter of Fundamental Rights of the European Union onto the façade of the Grand-Palais.
+In 2009, his work Cryptozoology (2006) was projected at the Espace Culturel Louis Vuitton during the Silent Writings exhibition.
+In 2008, to mark the end of France's presidency of the Council of Europe, he presented his work, Manifesto, Proclamación Solemne, a public commission for the Dans la nuit, des images exhibition, in which he projected extracts from the Charter of Fundamental Rights of the European Union onto the façade of the Grand-Palais.

 The same year he stepped into the limelight with Nymphéas bleus, at the Musée d’Orsay as part of the Correspondances exhibition.

-He also took part in the Shanghai Biennale in 2006, has exhibited at the Centre for Contemporary Images in Geneva and at the Museum of Contemporary Art Kiasma in Helsinki, as well as holding a number of exhibitions around the world, both collectively and as an individual.
-He was also discovered by a broad public when he took part in the Venice Biennale in 2001.
+He also took part in the Shanghai Biennial in 2006 and has exhibited work at the Centre for Contemporary Images in Geneva and at the Museum of Contemporary Art Kiasma in Helsinki, as well as holding a number of exhibitions around the world, both collectively and as an individual.
+He was also discovered by the general public when he took part in the Venice Biennale in 2001.

-Galerie Yvon Lambert: Yvon Lambert has been representing Charles Sandison since 2007, and in January and February 2010, showed his second exhibition in Paris entitled Writing with light.
+Galerie Yvon Lambert: Yvon Lambert has been representing Charles Sandison since 2007 and in January and February 2010, hosted his second Parisian exhibition, entitled Writing with light.

 a foreword by Charles Sandison